Guilty Gear XX

 Other Notable Players

 Akira is another female Millia player, who has been playing since Slash, I believe?
 She doesn’t appear in videos very often, but she’s mainly known for working at Gamechariot and cosplaying as Millia in the same color palette that she uses in game.
 I don’t think she works at Gamechariot anymore, but when she did she was usually featured on the Gamechariot Splash page, or in ads on the site.
-Like Tatsumi, she is also pretty hot.
+Like Mui, she doesn’t play much GG anymore but she does some amazing cosplay!
+I like her cosplay a lot more than Mui’s, actually.